 Medial meniscus tear

-Symptoms include gradual or sudden pain in the inside of the knee when completely bending or squatting down.
-There may also be swelling, the knee giving way or locking.
-Tenderness will be experienced along the joint line reducing range of motion.
+Symptoms include gradual or sudden pain in the inside of the knee.
+This pain can be made worse when bending or squatting down.
+There may also be swelling within the knee.
+Swelling usually comes on slowly over 24-48 hours.
+As the swelling increases, the pressure in the knee can also increase.
+The knee may start giving way, locking or catching on movement.
+Tenderness can be experienced along the inside of knee joint line.

 The treatment for a medial meniscus tear will depend on the type of tear.
 For minor tears non-surgical treatment may be advised (exercises).
 For larger tears surgery may be suggested to preserve as much of the remaining meniscus as possible.
 A comprehensive rehabilitation program under the guidance of a sports chiropractor or physiotherapist will be suggested with both minor and larger tears after surgery.
 Please contact Sydney Spine & Sports Centre (S3C) for more information.